FForzano/bollettino_neve/src/README.md

 Server application

 ## main_func.c
-Function for execution of shell command in server app
+Function for execution of the main work of server app

 ## utils.c
 utils function for client and server